a824705518/OCQA/README.md

 **SCQA** contains 1,000 organizational charts of listed Chinese companies and 5,112 questions that require understanding of the images to be answered.

 We are currently waiting for the review results.
-We provide sample for your reference.
+We provide sample for your reference. **Thank you for your understanding.**

 ## Example